Frequently Asked Questions

 - (iv) the officer or manager is the spouse, child, adopted child, stepchild, mother, father, son-in-law, daughter-in-law, nephew, niece, brother, or sister of a corporate officer who meets the requirements of subsection (2)(r)(iii)(A) or (2)(r)(iii)(B)

 All of this is to say, IF you are a corporate officer or a manager of a manager-managed limited liability corporation (or a quasi-public or private corporation) AND you own 20% or more of the shares of stock in the corporation, you are exempt from the Workers' Compensation statute, unless you choose to be personally covered by a workers' compensation insurance policy.
+Note: If you want to be covered, use this application to apply.

 We have several members who have followed this process successfully, have been audited by the IC Central Unit, and passed their scrutiny.
 Of course, you should review the law carefully or consult an attorney for the latest details.
 FOAM offers this information for your use, but we are NOT attorneys.